-Urban Service Boundary

-The Urban Service Boundary (USB) is the major growth area for the community.

-The proposal:

-- Is within the Urban Service Boundary and will connect to water and sewer and other urban utilities. - □ Is within the Urban Service Boundary but will not connect to water and sewer and/or other urban utilities (because it has densities less than one dwelling unit per acre). - □ Is not within the USB.

-Additional details or explanation:

-A key direction of the Plan is to develop mixed-use activity centers that are designed to be pedestrianoriented with high quality of design and cohesive site development.
+Url ban Service Boundary Is not consistent with the land use category designation(s) on the Future Land Use Plan. e Urban Service Boundary (USB) is the major growth as for the community.
+If th ne proposal is not consistent with the Future Land Use Plan The e proposal: egory designation(s) please explain: Is within the Urban Service Boundary and will connect to water and sewer and other urban utilities.
+Is within the Urban Service Boundary but will not connect to water and sewer and/or other urban utilities (because it has densities less than one dwelling unit per acre).
+Ac tivity Centers Ado Is not within the USB. ditional details or explanation: act orie ey direction of the Plan is to develop mixed-use ivity centers that are designed to be pedestrianented with high quality of design and cohesive site velopment.
+The e proposal: Fut ture Land Use Falls within or is overlapped by a designated Activity Center identified on the Future Land use Plan. for e Future Land Use Plan identifies broad categories future use of land in the community, as well as sired activity centers.
+Is consistent with the Activity Center locational, design, and other considerations in ShapeCheyenne. e subject property as within the following land use egory(ies): Is consistent with the Mixed-Use Design Principles in ShapeCheyenne.
+Ado ditional details or explanation: The e proposal: Is generally consistent with the land use category designation(s) on the Future Land Use Plan.

-The proposal:

-- Falls within or is overlapped by a designated Activity Center identified on the Future Land use Plan. - Is consistent with the Activity Center locational, design, and other considerations in ShapeCheyenne. - □ Is consistent with the Mixed-Use Design Principles in ShapeCheyenne.

-Additional details or explanation:

-Future Land Use

-The Future Land Use Plan identifies broad categories for future use of land in the community, as well as desired activity centers.

-The subject property as within the following land use category(ies):

-The proposal:

-- □ Is generally consistent with the land use category designation(s) on the Future Land Use Plan. - □ Is not consistent with the land use category designation(s) on the Future Land Use Plan.

-If the proposal is not consistent with the Future Land Use Plan category designation(s) please explain: